 - Not currently be enrolled in dental school or any other health or allied health professions degree-granting program

-In addition, students are expected to meet the responsibility of the program fees and their own living expenses in addition to any tuition fees for the courses.
-Financial assistance is available through FAFSA, Creighton University MET and alternative loans.
+In addition, students are expected to meet the responsibility of the program fees and their own living expenses, in addition to any tuition fees for the courses.
+Financial assistance is available through FAFSA, Creighton University payment plan and alternative loans.

 PBP-Dental Application Process

 Applicants to the School of Dentistry Post-Baccalaureate Program must submit:

 - The application for PBP-Dentistry, including a personal statement.

 - A copy of the Associated American Dental Schools Application Service (AADSAS) application to dental school.

 - The AADSAS summary sheet from the current AADSAS application cycle, if applicable.
 This form will list all schools to which you have applied.
 (This form is not available through Creighton.)